kashishgupta1990/JustBlogBackEnd/README.md

     }
 ];
 ```

-##How to use ECMA6 feature##
-We have introduced a new way to require special ECMA6 supporting files.
-Use ``requireEcma6`` instead of ``require`` to include ecma6 file.
-It will compile ecma6 files to ecma5 using ``Traceur`` module.
-As result, It will generate a compiled version of file in ``custome_modules/es6Support/temp`` folder.
-It means when you require ecma6 files you have to pass relative path of your es6 file according to temp directory.
-By default we can use ecma6 syntax on route directory and bootstrap.js file.

 ##Lets Build Together##
 Just open an issue in case found any bug(There is always a scope of improvement).
 We are always open for suggestion / issue / add new feature request.
 Fork and start creating pull request. :-)